 and to open its seals,

 for you were slain, and by your blood you ransomed people for God

 from every tribe and language and people and nation,

 and you have made them a kingdom and priests to our God,

 and they shall reign on the earth.’”
 (Revelation 5:9–10)

-Look for a weekly Ramadan post (each Sunday) with content that will equip you to pray for Muslims in your community.
+Look for content that will equip you to pray for Muslims in your community.
 Snowbird pastors, missionaries, and former staff have joined in to provide a well-rounded perspective of what it looks like to love and engage Muslims with the Gospel.

-Engaging people in personal evangelism is more difficult now, but we still have access to speak with our Creator on their behalf—and He loves Muslims more than you or I could ever imagine.
-At the very least, spend these 30 days of Ramadan by praying for Muslims in your community.
-Download the SWO Ramadan Prayer Calendar and save it to your phone (or stick it in your Bible).
+Engaging people in personal evangelism is crucial to the Great Commission.
+Our Lord loves Muslims more than you or I could ever imagine.
+At the very least, spend these 30 days of Ramadan praying for Muslims in your community.

 Where do we start?